plebann/studioscheduler/src/StudioScheduler.Server/Controllers/Tests/README.md

 ## Troubleshooting

 ### ❌ Empty Arrays or 404 Errors
-- Check that mock repositories are registered in `Program.cs`
+- Check that Entity Framework repositories are registered in `Program.cs`
 - Verify the Infrastructure project reference is added
 - Make sure the server is running